LiangYuxuan/InvasionTimer/README.md

 ### Realm Supported

 * CN
+* US
+* EU

 ### Help Wanted

-If invasion infomation is not available on your realm, this datatext will not be registered and a help-wanted message will be shown in the chat frame.

-Currently I only have infomation on CN realm, so if you can help, please [open a ticket](https://github.com/LiangYuxuan/InvasionTimer/issues) about the last time you meet Faction Assault and Legion Invasion, where they took place and your timezone.
+If you can provide Faction Assaults or Legion Invasions time on different realm or can accurate it, please [open a ticket](https://github.com/LiangYuxuan/InvasionTimer/issues) about the last time you meet Faction Assault or Legion Invasion and where it took place.